 For illustration only.

-A healthy investment plan contains 3 components: liquidity for emergencies, as well as protection for those that you love, and growth potential for the future.
+A healthy investment plan contains 3 components: liquidity for emergencies, protection for those that you love, and growth potential for the future.

 Read Fidelity Viewpoints: How much to save for emergencies